lablnet/snake/readme.md

 1. Clone the repo using  `git clone https://github.com/lablnet/snake.git`
 2. Open `index.html` in browser.

-# Demo

-Try the game at  [https://lablnet.github.io/snake/index.html](https://lablnet.github.io/snake/index.html)

-**Note:**  This game is only test and targeted to Chrome v85 and Firefox v82.
 ## Contribution

 You're welcome to contribute to this project.
 You should follow contribution guideline  [Contribution guideline](https://github.com/lablnet/snake/blob/main/CONTRIBUTING.md)